bok1c4/E2E-Decentralized-Communication-Protocol/notes.md

 You are the only one with access to your private key.
 If you lose your key or forget your passphrase, your messages cannot be recovered.
 This is a privacy feature — not even we can help you regain access

+Building Chat functionality:

+Show all of the users in the general channel
+Implement sending messages to the server and storing them in database.